 You must be a rural Alaska resident, as defined in the definitions section of this book.
 No licenses are required to take fish or shellfish for subsistence uses.
-However, check the area you wish to fish to see if there are any required State or Federal subsistence fishing permits for that fishery management area.
+However, a subsistence fishing permit is required unless area regs specifically do not require one.
+Check the area you wish to fish to see if there are any required State or Federal subsistence fishing permits for that fishery management area.